Drywall Hanging Tools Checklist for DIY Beginners

 Most people think hanging drywall is the easy part.

-I hang drywall in old Cleveland houses where framing is rarely perfect.
-Good tools make that manageable.
+I hang drywall in older Cleveland-area homes where framing is rarely perfect and nothing is truly square.
+Good tools make that manageable instead of miserable.

-If you want my full drywall supply list in one place, it’s here:https://shoplowes.me/4qXiCjQ
+If you want my full drywall supply list in one place, start here: https://shoplowes.me/4qXiCjQ

 Utility Knife